intranda/goobi-workflow-plugins-en/step/intranda_step_changeworkflow.md

 ### Changing the priority of workflow steps.

 Depending on existing properties, the priority of defined steps within the workflow can be changed automatically.
 Possible choices for priority are Standard `value="0"`, Priority `value="1"`, High priority `value="2"`, Highest priority `value="3"` or Correction `value="10"`.
+If any `title` is configured with `*`, then its priority value will be applied to all steps of this process.
+If more than two `title`s are configured with `*`, then only the value of the first one in the order 0, 1, 2, 3, 10 will be used.

 ```xml
 <priority value="0">